PedrosaFelipe/health_insurance/README.md

 # Health_insurance

-## The project aims to find the most successful customers to accept a cross sell between two insurance products.
+## This project aims to help the company to make a cross-sell, where the model would classify in a rank the most favorable customers, who already have car insurance, and also buy the new life insurance together.

 #### This project was made by Felipe S Pedrosa.